This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 -

-- A Spring/Fall tournament hosted by HSEL or MSEL in which the players will be students all attending the same school, invited by an admin who is a teacher/faculty.
+- A Spring/Fall tournament hosted by HSEL or MSEL in which the players will be students all attending the same school, invited by an admin who is a teacher or faculty member.

 -